tests-always-included/wick/formulas/README.md

     #
     # Options:
     #     --version:  Version number to download (default: "latest")
-    set -e                              # Fail if any command fails

     # If `--version=VALUE` was used then VERSION is set to VALUE.
     # If `--version` was used, then VERSION will be set to "true".